 - Sound learning strategies based on developmental traits of the targeted audience

 Reading through their reviews, I appreciated the thoroughness of their approach.
-For example, check out their comments on Amped: Live Fully Alive (from Orange):
+For example, check out their comments on Orange's Power Up: Raise Your Game:

 Theology matters during a week in the summer as much as it matters all year long.